-Do not install riser traps.
-With field-supplied air-handler coils, what appears to be a riser trap is located at the coil outlet; see Figure 5, p.
+Do not install suction riser oil traps.
+With field-supplied airhandler coils, what appears to be a riser trap is located at the coil outlet.
+This is actually a DETINT.
+See Figure 7, p.
 11 for an example.
-This piping arrangement, which isn't a riser trap, is the result of two requirements:
+This piping arrangement is the result of two requirements: